 Moreover, as technology becomes an integral part of sports the question of technology involvement of sports is a valid discussion.
 Should sport remain natural and pure or perhaps the integration of technology is part of humanity and the progress of sports?
 And, if technology will be part of sports, what about illegal substances???

-The involvement of technology in recent years cannot be set apart from sports – Data, statistics, new innovative sportswear, and even the use of Artificial Intelligence to improve players and athletes capabilities will have a huge impact in the future.
+The involvement of technology in recent years cannot be set apart from sports – Data, statistics, new innovative sportswear, and even the use of Artificial Intelligence to improve players’ and athletes’ capabilities will have a huge impact in the future.